OMPSHUNYAYA/SSUM-AIM-Observatory/README.md

 Each certification kernel is intentionally minimal.

-The first complete certification case (CIC) — including kernel and demo — is approximately **3 KB total**.
+The initial certification capsules (CIC and AIC) — including kernel and demo — are each only a few kilobytes in total.

 No frameworks.
 No dependencies.